 To the murmuring and chattering by the river, the raven's harsh caw is added now and then from a point in the sky where he balances the law of gravity with the law of convection.
-He hangs there, rocking slightly as he he drift seeks out the rising air, his black profile punctuating a voicea voice that fits peculiarly well the stony world in which he lives.
-He is a bird of parts, neither showing off nor shrinking.
-He saves a particular quality in his voice for special occasions, and though he cannot sing what we call song, and he is able to introduce a bell-like quality into his caw which is music without melody.
+He hangs there, rocking slightly as drifts and soars, words ament he this seeks out the (rising air) his black profile punctuating a voicea voice that fits peculiarly well the stony world in which he lives. ( He ) does he hade his talents ? he is no is a bird of parts; neither showing off nor chrinking).
+He saves a particular quality in his voice for special occasions, and though he cannot in the usual meaning of the term, sing what we call song, and he is able to introduce a bell-like quality addig at touch no tike the ouge, The raven but appears to the bytht Criah into his caw which is music without melody.
 He does not live to exist, but to enjoy-especially to delight in his greatest accomplishment-flight.
-A small group may spend hours playing in the air currents, soaring effortlessly, chasing one andher in an endless game/-diving, chasing, swooping/wing on wing, turning upside down in a wild exuberant melee racing past the face of a cliff, feeling desperately for the upsurge that will give an advantage, uttering gutteral cries that release all the pent-up excitement just as children cry/in their play.
-I think this is an expression of joy.
-The very place incites it.

-I feel it when I turn in my sleeping bag toward the east.
-A faint light is just perceptible, and it soon will give way to the waxing twilight of morning and the world will fill with color.
+A small group may spend hours playing in the air currents, soaring effortlessly, chasing one andher in an endless game/-diving chasing, swooping/wing or wing, turning upside down in a wild exuberant melee racing past the face of a cliff, feeling desperately for the upsurge that will give an advantage, uttering gutteral cries that release all the pent-up excitement just as Twho can say not Their way of children cry/in their play. ( I think/this is an expression of joy.
+(The very But it is dark now, and quiet about the bank except place incites it. her on the first wow soft voice.
+I feel it when I turn (in my sleeping bag toward the east, (A faint light is just perceptible, and it soon will give way to the waxing twilight of morning and the world will fill with color.
 This is a positive time, a time of expansion and increase and expectation.
-In the waning twilight of evening everything is closing down and in retreat, but at dawn each moment is brighter; the path into light, into activity, is full of hope and renewed energy and the promise of clarity.
-The sun,still a long way beneath erron the fot mos the rim, routs the last stars down the brightening sky.
-They make a final pale stand in the thinning shadow of the earth, until Venus alone holds out, resisting the stampedé.
-Directly overhead fleecy clouds sail from the northwest across the narrow, rock-enclosed sky, preserving the order of their ranks while their shapes shift and flow.
+(In the waning twilight of evening everything is closing down and in retreat, (but at dawn each moment is brighter; the path into light, into activity, is full of hope and mound and renewed energy (and the promise of clarity.)
+The sun, still a long way beneath almost inandifile sounds come from the sky when I turn sleeping bay toward the east the rim, routs the last stars down the brightening sky.
+They make a final pale stand in the thinning shadow of the earth, until Venus alone holds out, resisting the stampede.
+Directly overhead fleecy clouds sail from the northwest across the narrow, rock-enclosed sky, preserving the order of Presently their ranks while their shapes shift and flow.
 A tinge of pink is spreading over them, changing gradually to salmon and then to yellow, when suddenly from some notch in the horizon the sun bursts into this hemisphere.
 It lights the top of a butte, transforming it into a metallic crown.
-Slowly, the color slips down its sides, copperplating them and enveloping the canyon in warmth.
+Slowly, the color slips down its sides, copperplating them and enveloping the till in she dow .canyon in warmth.
 The river picks up the color and multiplies it.
-Gray stones along its muddy bank are uncut lapis lajuli embedded in molten bronze.
+Gray stones along its muddy bank are uncut lapis laluli embedded in molten soon with the bronze.
 Blue highlights thread the dry sand ripples.
-Day is near and earth will soon turn it into the canyon depths.
+Day is near and earth will soon turn) it into the canyon depths.